-The Caribbean, the Mediterranean, repeat -- it's easy to get in a rut when cruising.
-But there are so many more destinations waiting to be discovered by sea.
-With that in mind, broaden your horizons with this list of the most underrated cruise destinations around the globe.
+The Caribbean.
+The Mediterranean.
+Repeat.
+It's easy to get in a rut when cruising, but there are so many more destinations waiting to be discovered by sea.
+Broaden your horizons with this list of the most underrated cruise destinations around the globe.
 Which itinerary will you book next?

 What It’s All About: Japan is a beautiful and mysterious destination where, despite the language barrier, locals come out to greet ships as they arrive in port and bid a fond farewell it departs.
 Many luxury and premium cruise lines (think Silversea, Azamara Club Cruises, Oceania, Windstar, and Celebrity) offer 10-night (and longer) voyages in the region.
 The most common itineraries clock in at two weeks and are either round-trips from Tokyo or follow the Tokyo to Hong Kong route.
 Add a few more days to your itinerary and you can cruise from Tokyo to Seward, Alaska, or Singapore.